CartoDB/deck.gl-examples/ai-tools-advanced-integrations/README.md

 VITE_USE_HTTP=false
 ```

-## Library Linking Troubleshooting
+## Library Installation Troubleshooting

-1. Always link using the local path: `pnpm link /path/to/agentic-deckgl`
+1. Always run `npm install` first, then `npm install /path/to/agentic-deckgl` to add the local library
-2. Link before running `pnpm install` — pnpm will fail to resolve `@carto/agentic-deckgl@*` from the registry
+2. After `npm install /path/to/agentic-deckgl`, a `file:` reference is added to `package.json` — this path is local to your machine, do not commit it
-3. Re-link after `pnpm install` if symlinks get removed
+3. Re-run `npm install /path/to/agentic-deckgl` after a clean `npm install` if the reference is lost
 4. For Angular, add `"preserveSymlinks": true` to `tsconfig.json` under `compilerOptions` if the linked package can't be resolved
 5. Use the same Node version across all examples